rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 ## Message guidelines and examples

-Use the guidelines in this section if you write the message text for a product.
+Use the guidelines in this section when you write the message text for a product.

+{% figure [caption:"Amplified voice and tone attributes"] [class:"image bg-light border"] %}
 | Guideline | Example  | Comments |
 | --- | --- | ---|
 | Use complete sentences, when possible. | Use: The authentication <br/>token isn't valid. <br/> <br/>Avoid: Invalid authentication <br/>token | Include articles (a, an, the) to make the sentence complete.
 If possible, use active voice. <br/> <br/>**Note**: Message text that serves as a heading or label (such as Elapsed:hh:mm:ss, which indicates elapsed time) is acceptable as a fragment. |